gienyne/Industrial_edge_gateway/ROADMAP.md

 # Project Roadmap

-The project is developed incrementally.
+The project is implemented in several incremental development sprints.

+Each sprint extends the existing architecture instead of replacing it.

 ---